getanehAl/Windows-Penetration-Testing/README.md

 ➤ Add a rule in the local Windows firewall that will prevent the EDR agent to send alerts to the EDR appliance/server ➤ Add a wrong IP address for the EDR appliance/server in the '/etc/hosts' file to prevent the EDR agent to send alerts to the EDR appliance/server
 ➤ Install VirtualBox or VMware Workstation on a compromised Windows laptop/workstation and run hacking tools and scripts inside a VM to avoid detection
-➤ Modify the registry keys or rename the EDR executable files on a compromised Windows machine and then restart it to disable the EDR
+➤ Modify the registry keys or rename the EDR executable files on a compromised Windows machine and then restart it to disable the EDR software
 ➤ ...
 ```
 -----------------